Reiwa Shinsengumi

 Reiwa Shinsengumi (れいわ新選組) is a progressive and left-wing populist political party in Japan founded by actor-turned-politician Taro Yamamoto in April 2019.
 The party was formed by left-wing members of the Liberal Party who opposed its merger with the Democratic Party for the People.
 The party won more than 4% of the vote after contesting the House of Councilors election in July 2019, gaining two seats only about three and a half months after the formation of the party.

-The party is variously described as being anti-austerity, anti-establishment, and anti-nuclear power as well as supporting animal welfare, minority rights, and economic interventionism.
+The party is named after the current era name Reiwa and the Shinsengumi of the Bakumatsu period.

 History

 Founding

 Taro Yamamoto, a member of the House of Councillors for Tokyo, founded the party on 1 April 2019.
 This was with the intent of standing multiple candidates, including himself, in the upcoming House of Councillors election later in the year.
 On 10 April, Yamamoto held a press conference and announced the party's platform.